open-data-fabric/open-data-fabric/open-data-fabric.md

 #### MergeStrategy::Append Schema
 Append merge strategy.

 Under this strategy polled data will be appended in its original form to the already ingested data without modifications.
-Optionally can add a system time column.

 | Property | Type | Required | Format | Description |
 | :---: | :---: | :---: | :---: | --- |